LaurenceA/SEMT20003/README.md

 #### Week 1: Prereqs

+We have students from quite a few different cohorts on this course.
+So I'm going to try to go over at least some of the prerequistes here.
+Even if the notes look easy, please do skim through to the end, and check out the exercises.

+In any case, there will definitely be material you haven't seen in notebook 1.2 (Introduction to PyTorch) and notebook 1.3 (GPUs with PyTorch).

 | Notes/Notebook | Video (if available) |
 | ---- | ---- |
 | [notes](notes/1_prereqs/prereqs.pdf) | [notes video 1 (28:22)](https://uob.sharepoint.com/:v:/t/grp-LA/EcJ4IReynmZPpNCG2_kUMnIBguvkENLttVZaime8khzJKg) |